DaleMargel/SParser/Readme.md

 ### Things to keep in mind:
 - Each rule should try to consume at least one character.
 - Handlers are called after all parsing has finished.
+- Writing a compiler can be difficult.
+Take your time.